teradici/deploy/dev/domain-controller/README.md

 * AzureAdminUsername: The UPN name of the Azure account with **owner** access to the subscription.
 This account cannot require MFA, or be a Service Principal.
 Example: uname@example.com.
   * This account is only required to deploy the system.
 During deployment, it will create an application in the Azure Active Directory account associated with the current Azure subscription.
 The application name is 'CAM-\<resourceGroupName\>'.
 It will also create a Service Principal account as part of this application which has contributor access to the resource group being deployed to.
 After deployment, only the Service Principal account is used for interaction with Azure API's.
 * AzureAdminPassword: The password of the Azure account with **owner** access to the subscription.
-* activationCode: The license activation code for the PCoIP CAS licenses.
-This key must be a CAS standard agent licence for the License Server.
-If the license expires or needs to be changed, this can be accomblished by SSH'ing to the connection manager/security gateway/licence manager machine.
+* registrationCode: The license registration code for the PCoIP CAS licenses.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
 Use the default unless you are specifically deploying with modified binaries.
 * \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
 Use the default unless you are specifically deploying with modified templates or binaries.
 * \_artifactsLocationSasToken: - an auto-generated token to access _artifactsLocation.
 If _artifactsLocation does not need an access token (which is the default) then this can be blank.

 ## Known issues with deploying the solution

+* This solution will only deploy machines in one region.
+If you wish to use NV series virtual machines for GPU accelerated graphics, then you must deploy the complete solution into one of the supported regions for NV series instance types.
+Currently this is limited to the following locations: EAST US, NORTH CENTRAL US, SOUTH CENTRAL US, SOUTHEAST ASIA, or WEST EUROPE.
+* Do not use passwords with the '%' symbol.
+Those are currently not supported.
-* Occasionally the Azure Application gateway can fail with an 'internal error.'
+* Occasionally the Azure Application Gateway can fail with an 'internal error.'
 If this happens, you can quickly redeploy the application gateway to recover.
   1. In the Azure Portal, in Resource Groups, select the resource group.
   1. Go to Deployments -> CreateAppGateway
   1. Click on the 'Redeploy' button.
 This will bring you to the 'custom deployment' screen.